opentoonz/opentoonz_docs/source/interface_overview.rst

 .. tip:: **To choose the interface language:**

-    1. Choose File  →  Preferences...  →  Interface.
+    1. Choose File  →  Preferences  →  Interface.

     2. In the Language* option menu choose the language you want to use in the interface.